bugzilla/bugzilla/docs/en/rst/using/finding.rst

 After a search is run, you can save it as a Saved Search, which will appear in the page footer.
-If you are in the group defined by the "querysharegroup" parameter, you may share your queries with other users, see :ref:`savedsearches` for more details.
+If you are in the group defined by the "querysharegroup" parameter, you may share your queries with other users, see :ref:`saved-searches` for more details.

 .. _custom-search: